Paleophilatelie.eu

 Maximum Card example.
 Algeria 1952 - the same Ammonite is shown on the postcard and on the stamp |

-This website is dealing with representation of
+This website deals with representation of

 Paleontology and Paleoanthropology topics